KMahoney/squee/readme.md

 | 1 | join_example1 |
 ```

-as well as the join function:
+as well as the natjoin function:

 ```
-SQUEE> example | join join_example
+SQUEE> example | natjoin join_example

 : [{a: ~int4, b: ~text, c: ~text}]